 White tie is worn to events that are most commonly found in the evening.
 You might see a white tie dress code on invitations to stately dinners, the theatre or opera, royal ceremonies, formal weddings, balls or other formal gatherings.

-You can still wear white-tie to a black-tie event since both white-tie, and black-tie is part of the formal evening dress category.
+You can still wear white-tie to a black-tie event since both white-tie and black-tie is are part of the formal evening dress category.
 It just cannot be the other way around.

-The one item that sets white tie apart from black-tie is the tailcoat.
+The one item that sets the white tie apart from the black tie is the tailcoat.
 A tailcoat is a stylized version of the tuxedo and features extended tails on the back of the jacket.
-Your tailcoat should be in black and match the exact color and cloth of your trousers.
+Your tailcoat should be black and match the exact color and cloth of your trousers.

-When it comes to formal shirting, you should be wearing a formal white shirt, not a sport shirt or dress shirt.
+When it comes to formal shirting, you should wear a formal white shirt, not a sport shirt or dress shirt.
 These would be shirts that you would traditionally wear with a tuxedo.
-Your shirt must be stark white as off whites and creams can make you look out of place.
+Your shirt must be stark white, as off-whites and creams can make you look out of place.
 The cloth can be plain or textured.
 A white pique is one of the common selections.

 White-tie is not called this for no reason.
 Wearing a white bow tie is an essential component of your white-tie outfit.
 When choosing a white bow tie, remember to keep it simple and classic.
 Avoid getting a bowtie in any other color and pattern.
 We recommend getting a solid white bowtie in the same material and color as your shirt and waistcoat.